robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The solemn young woman accompanied him out of the room.
 Mara crinkled her nose.

-"His cologne is a bit—sharp."
+"His cologne is a bit — sharp."

 "What you're smelling is not cologne," the woman on the bed said with a grin.